glococo/-old-onefile-speedtester/README.md

 ## How to use in your site
 Upload onefilespeedtester.php to your server

-## Donate
+## Support
-If you want to support this, you can [send a donation via PayPal](https://www.paypal.me/glococo).
+Want to thanks me? just [endorse me in Linkedin](https://www.linkedin.com/in/guillermolococo). or if you want to support me, you can [send a donation via PayPal](https://www.paypal.me/glococo).

 ## License
 Copyright (C) 2017 Guillermo Lo Coco